hnqcjw/SophieTheMaid/README.md

 Then I thought Linux deserved its own, so I made one!

 Anyway, you can talk to it and most of the time it'll just search it up, but I'm planning to add more features!

+## Installation
+Unzip the file and run the install.sh script!